Mehdi Essoussi: Early life

 Essoussi was born in Tunis, Tunisia, before moving to Montreal, Canada, when he was one, followed by a move to Ottawa at age two.
 He began playing youth soccer at age four with the Nepean Hotspurs SC, before moving on to Ottawa South United and spending some time in the Ottawa Fury Academy.
 He then moved on to join the Toronto FC Academy.
 He also played with the Team Ontario provincial team and attended a Canada national team identification camp.

-Career
+University career

+In 2023, he began attending the University of Toronto, playing for the men's soccer team, making one appearance that season.
+In 2024, he was named the team captain and was named an OUA East First Team All-Star.
+In 2025, he was again named an OUA East First Team All-Star and was also named a U Sports Second Team All-Canadian.

+Club career

 In 2018, he began playing for Toronto FC III in the semi-professional League1 Ontario.
 He scored his first goal on 12 August against Sigma FC.
 He was named a 2nd team all-star at the end of the season.

 On 27 September 2018, he signed his first professional contract with Toronto FC II to join them for the 2019 season.
 He made his debut on June 19 against the Lansing Ignite.
 On 21 May 2022, he signed a short-term loan with the first team Toronto FC.

+In 2023, he began playing with Alliance United FC in League1 Ontario.

+At the 2025 CPL–U Sports Draft, Essoussi was selected in the second round (10th overall) by Vancouver FC.
+On 24 March 2025, he signed a U-Sports contract with Vancouver for the 2025 season.In August 2025, he departed the club to return to university, as per the terms of his U Sports contract, with the club retaining his rights for the 2026 season.

 International career

-Eligible to represent both his native Tunisia and Canada, he was called up to the Canadian under-15 national team camp in 2016.
+Eligible to represent both his native Tunisia and Canada, he was called up to the Canadian under-15 national team camp in March 2016.